rizitis/GitVoyager/README.md

 ```

 3. Next step is command `gitv fetch`<br>
-This will create the first database of your repo loacaly so gitv will know where to search for files remote.
+This will create the first database of your repo localy so gitv will now know where to search for remote files.

 ## Usage
-Command `gitv help` will print all you need<br>
+If you command `gitv help` will print all you need<br>
 ```

 _____ _ ___      __